Consensys/doc.goquorum/docs/Reference/FAQ.md

     With raft-based consensus we can produce far more than one block per second, which vanilla Ethereum implicitly disallows (as the default timestamp resolution is in seconds and every block must have a timestamp greater than its parent).
 For Raft, we store the timestamp in nanoseconds and ensure it is incremented by at least 1 nanosecond per block.

 ??? question "Why do I see "Error: Number can only safely store up to 53 bits" when using web3js with Raft?"
-    As mentioned above, Raft stores the timestamp in nanoseconds, so it is too large to be held as a number in javascript.
+    As mentioned above, Raft stores the timestamp in nanoseconds, so it is too large to be held as a number in JavaScript.
     You need to modify your code to take account of this.
 An example can be seen [here](https://github.com/ConsenSys/quorum.js/blob/master/lib/index.js#L35).
     A future GoQuorum release will address this issue.